salesforce/cix/docs/reference/cli.md

 Loads a pipeline onto a remote CIX Server.

 Options:
+  -a, --pipeline-alias <pipeline-alias>  Assign an alias for the pipeline.
   -c, --configfile <path>                Specify a cix configuration file to load.
   -e, --env <mapping>                    Specify environment variable.
 Mapping should be in the form of KEY (value taken from environment) or KEY=VALUE.
+  -l, --logging <mode>                   Specify container output logging mode: console, file (single file), or files (separate files for each step)).
+  -L, --logname <name>                   Specify a custom name for the CIX application log file.
+  -p, --logging-path <path>              Path where logs created by the 'files' logging mode will be stored. (default: "logs")
+  -P, --pull-policy <policy>             Overrides the pull-policy for Docker pulls, when it is not specified in the pipeline definition. (choices: "Always", "Default",
-  -s, --secret <mapping>     Specify a secret (insecure).
+                                         "IfNotPresent", "Never", default: "Default") -s, --secret <mapping>                 Specify a secret (insecure).
 Mapping should be in the form of KEY (secret taken from environment) or KEY=SECRET.
   -w, --workspace <path>                 Specify the workspace path.
 Default path is the current working directory.
-  -l, --logging <mode>       Specify container output logging mode: console, or files (separate files).
-  -p, --logging-path <path>  Path where logs created by the 'files' logging mode will be stored. (default: "logs") -y, --yaml <path>          Path to pipeline definition YAML file.
+  -y, --yaml <path>                      Path to pipeline definition YAML file.
 May be repeated.
   --plugin <path>                        Path to plugin YAML file.
 May be repeated.
   --setup <path>                         Path to setup pipeline YAML file.
   --teardown <path>                      Path to teardown pipeline YAML file.
   --secret-prompt <key>                  CIX will prompt you for the value of the key specified.
 May be repeated.
   --secret-stdin <key>                   CIX will assign a value passed via stdin to the key specified.
 Cannot be used with --secrets-stdin.
   --secrets-stdin                        CIX will accept a map of key/value pairs in JSON format via stdin.
 Cannot be used with --secret-stdin.
-  --host <host>              CIX Server to connect to (default: "127.0.0.1") --port <port>              CIX Server to connect to (default: "10030") -h, --help                 display help for command
+  --host <host>                          CIX Server to connect to (default: "127.0.0.1") --port <port>                          CIX Server to connect to (default: "10030") --color                                Force console logs to include ANSI color codes --no-color                             Force console logs to not include ANSI color codes (overrides --color) --silent                               Silence logging -h, --help                             display help for command
 ```

 ## cix pipelines